jcroll/foursquare-api-bundle/README.md

 # JcrollFoursquareApiBundle

-## About
+## Why?

-The JcrollFoursquareApiBundle provides a client to interact with the [foursquare api](https://developer.foursquare.com/).
-The bundle was built to take advantage of the [Guzzle HTTP Client library](https://github.com/guzzle/guzzle) and because no current library was doing so.
-The focus of the bundle is currently on integrating with "userless" resources so in other words resources that do not require an oauth token.
+There is no library built to interact with the [foursquare api](https://developer.foursquare.com/) using the fantastic [Guzzle HTTP Client library](https://github.com/guzzle/guzzle).
+Guzzle is awesome and supplies a lot of great things for building web service clients.

 ## Installation